Media Mentions

-Benesch Partners Shaneeda Jaffer and Andrew Fiorella were quoted in a recent Los Angeles Times article discussing the Securities and Exchange Commission's (SEC) subpoena of bankrupt carmaker Fisker Inc., which signals a potential investigation into the company's financial practices, and the implications for its stakeholders.
+Benesch Partner Shaneeda Jaffer was quoted in a recent Los Angeles Times article discussing the Securities and Exchange Commission’s (SEC) subpoena of bankrupt carmaker Fisker Inc., which signals a potential investigation into the company’s financial practices, and the implications for its stakeholders.

 Shaneeda Jaffer, a white-collar defense attorney based in Benesch’s San Francisco office, provided her insights on the complexities of white-collar defense in high-stakes situations, saying that while it’s an “absolute possibility” that Fisker itself is the target of an investigation, the SEC also issues subpoenas to parties that might be able to provide information regarding other investigations.